meetzaveri/elite-async/README.md

 # vanilla-async
+This is an approach to implement async collections/control-flow functions with help of pure vanilla js.
+It cannot be that perfect like real async's library, but my approach is to make it more worth for the devs out there!
+So use it if it feels that will be okay for your project.

 **Zero Dependencies, pure vanilla, slim and compact :wrench:**

 With **pure vanilla JS**, I have developed **[caolan's async](https://github.com/caolan/async)** library's some of the **most used** collections or control flow methods.
 It is not that sophisticated as caolan's async, but I have managed to scrape out core functionalities of respective collections/control-flow methods.
 I am looking to improve this repo by adding new methods especially using ES6's Async/await utility

 ***NOTE: There are only few async functions available in this repository(which are basically mainstream and most used), and I will develop more async functions by the time goes.
 I have not checked extreme/complex test cases as I was just hacking around build this on my own.
 So shoot out those test cases by creating ISSUE***